onnx/tensorflow-onnx/README.md

 # tf2onnx - Convert TensorFlow, Keras and Tflite models to ONNX.

-tf2onnx converts Tensorflow (tf-1.x or tf-2.x), tf.keras and tflite models to ONNX via command line or python api.
+tf2onnx converts TensorFlow (tf-1.x or tf-2.x), tf.keras and tflite models to ONNX via command line or python api.

+__Note: after tf2onnx-1.8.3 we made a change that impacts the output names for the ONNX model.
+Instead of taking the output names from the tensorflow graph (ie. for keras models this is frequently Identity:0) we decided that it is better to use the structured output names of the model so the output names are now identical to the names in the keras or saved model.__

 TensorFlow has many more ops than ONNX and occasionally mapping a model to ONNX creates issues.